drhlxiao/G4PADRE/analysis/README.md

 The geometry includes:

-* 0.4 mm Aluminum
+* 0.4 mm Aluminum alloy
 * 1 mm Beryllium plate
 * Caliste-SO detector
 * Insulators were not modeled.

 The Beryllium components use the same material properties as those used in the STIX instrument.
-Aluminum is modeled as pure aluminum.

 ---